erentomurcuk/itu-devops-h/SLA.md

 During the Term of agreement under which Continuous Disintegration (under the name of ITU Devops Group H Spring 2022) has agreed to provide MiniTwit API service to the customer, the service will provide a Monthly Uptime Percentage. (the "Service Level Objective" or "SLO")

-If Continuous Disintegration does not maintain and achieve the given Service Level Objective for given MiniTwit API service, then an issue can be opened on GitHub page with the details of the received error.
+If Continuous Disintegration does not maintain and achieve the given Service Level Objective for given MiniTwit API service, the customer will be eligible to get the Financial System given in the Definitions.
+Additionally, an issue can be opened on GitHub page with the details of the received error.
 Issues page of Group H can be accessed [here](https://github.com/Herover/itu-devops-h/issues).
 Given issue will be checked by the development team of MiniTwit API.

 | Covered Service | Monthly Uptime Percentage |
 |--|--|